 Direct Secure Messaging Adoption

-The physician community has responded with mixed feelings about direct messaging.
+Initially, the physician community responded with mixed feelings about direct messaging.
 Some providers don’t really understand the concept, not seeing the benefit over older methods like faxing; and newer technologies like secure texting.
-Direct messaging seems to be stuck in a no-man’s-land of acceptance.

-Finally, direct messaging is not as intuitive as mobile applications, traditional email, and the inbasket messaging features of the leading electronic medical records (EMR) systems.
+Finally, direct messaging is not as intuitive as mobile applications and the inbasket messaging features of the leading electronic medical records (EMR) systems.
+Aside from these challenges, direct messaging is getting more traction, as providers are seeing that they can use the technology to send and receive orders, transition of care documents, and other clinical documentation.